Personal

 Today, I spent five hours talking to Awab.

 I basically ruined all the friendships I had since I was a kid, and it is me who is the problem, not the people, although I kept myself busy to the point where I don’t feel it most of the time, alongside guilt and fear of making new friendships.
-I started to drop people before the cycle of me starting to get cold and avoidant begins, which would eventually ruin the friendships or relationships anyway.

 This question is by far the hardest for me to answer.
 I’ve tried for years, and every attempt was prone to failure.
 A big part of the struggle wasn’t just about identity itself, but about how strange my relationships were, unstable, confusing, always shifting.
 It’s hard to know who you are when the people around you don’t stay long enough , for you to see your reflection in them.
-This writing sums all my previous attempts in the search for who I am.

 “I think it’s important for people to present themselves as they are, which is messy, because to present yourself as perfect sets up an unfair standard for other people to live by.”